Tpw429/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# Kickstarting with Excel
-Performing Analysis on Kickstarter data to uncover trends.
+Performing analysis on "Kickstarter" dataset to uncover trends.

 # Overview of Project
 The purpose of this Excel assignment was to determine and predict how Louise's play "Fever" compared in its fundraising goal in respect to different campaigns in relation to their launch dates and funding goals.
 To determine these results, creating pivot charts and tables were essential to understand the complete picture.